-As you set out to plan your kids’ birthday party, I beg you to stop worrying or even wondering what anyone else might think of your party.
+As you set out to plan your kiddos’ birthday party, I beg you to stop worrying or even wondering what anyone else might think of your party.

 You might be surprised how different your decisions are when you aren’t concerned about creating a Pinterest-perfect party or pleasing everyone on your guest list!

-I love searching Pinterest for “kids’ birthday party ideas” and scrolling in awe at what other parents and party planners have come up with.
-I have utilized so many of the ideas for my own children’s parties — just at a “lesser level”!
+We love scrolling in awe at what other parents and party planners have come up with.
+I’ve even utilized some of the ideas for our parties — just slightly more “low key” and “low budget”.

-Who here votes to simplify kids’ birthday parties?
+Who votes to simplify kids’ birthday parties?